Watch now: More people using 'green' burials to return to the earth when they die

 The oldest known deliberate burial of a human occurred some 78,000 years ago near what is now Kenya.
 Scientists said the burial contained the body of a small child, shrouded in a perishable material with its head placed on some sort of cushion.

-Farley said he refers to the burials done at the sanctuary as "traditional because what we do it far closer to what has been done through the millennia."
+Farley said he refers to the burials at the sanctuary as “’traditional’ because what we do is far closer to what has been done through the millennia.”

-At the sanctuary bodies are wrapped in either a decomposable shroud or enclosed in a casket made of untreated wood, placed on a pallet and, using ropes, lowered into a grave dug to accommodate each bodies' specific proportions.
-Families can place a stone marker atop the grave if they would like, as long as the stone is "naturally formed."
-Within a year the plot is virtually indistinguishable from the rest of the lush forest floor.
+At the sanctuary, bodies are wrapped in either a decomposable shroud or enclosed in a casket made of untreated wood, placed on a pallet and lowered with ropes into a grave dug to accommodate each body’s specific proportions.
+Families can place a stone marker atop the grave if they like, as long as the stone is “naturally formed.”
+Within a year, the plot is virtually indistinguishable from the rest of the lush forest floor.

 Glossy caskets and chemically preserved bodies were not always a part of American culture.
-Farley explained that during the Civil War, embalming preserved soldier's bodies during the long journey home.
-Conventional burials dominated for much of the 20th century, then in 1998, Ramsey Creek, America's very first green cemetery emerged.
+Farley explained that during the Civil War, embalming preserved soldier’s bodies during the long journey home.
+Conventional burials dominated for much of the 20th century.
+Ramsey Creek, America’s very first green cemetery, emerged in 1998.
 Now there are 73 green cemeteries in the United States and Canada, according to the Green Burial Council.

 Farley said conventional cemeteries are even starting to jump on the trend, with 263 cemeteries in the United States and Canada now offering green spaces where bodies can be buried in a biodegradable container.